5S Floor Markingminute read

 The same principle can be applied to 5S floor marking, using floor marking tape to mark off the locations of equipment.
-Unlike shadow boards the exact shape may not be necessary when using 5S floor marking.
-For example, if a warehouse uses three sizes of fork lift trucks, the parking locations can be designated using three different size rectangular boxes.
+Unlike shadow boards, the exact shape may not be necessary when using 5S floor marking.
+For example, if a warehouse uses three sizes of forklift trucks, the parking locations can be designated using three different sizes of rectangular boxes.

-Using 5S floor marking can help to efficiently and safely guide people to their destinations.
+Using 5S floor marking tape can help to efficiently and safely guide people to their destinations.
 Printable floor marking tape can achieve this with directional arrows, or you can cordon off an area with preprinted tape, cautioning against a specific hazard.
-Wayfinding tapes such as PathFinder Reflect or PathFinder Glow will help guide people in lowlight conditions or emergency "lights out" scenarios.
-PathFinder Rigid is heavy duty aisle marking designed to withstand the abuse or forklifts and pallets.
+Wayfinding tapes such as PathFinder Reflect reflective tape or PathFinder Glow in the dark tape will help guide people in low-light conditions or emergency "lights out" scenarios.
+PathFinder Rigid is heavy duty aisle marking tape designed to withstand the abuse or forklifts and pallets.

 Symbols and Pictograms